-- Enhancing resilience in rural Washington by strengthening the electric grid to deliver clean energy and using universal broadband access to support a smart grid and remote work; - Growing and diversifying Washington's economy, and increasing the prevalence of good, family-sustaining jobs by expanding access to education and training for workers; - Improving health outcomes with more deliberative siting processes, upgrades to aging housing stock and cleaner transit options; and - Improving the comfort of homes, growing neighborhood businesses and ensuring basic necessities are accessible and affordable to more Washingtonians, including those without an automobile or living in our most remote communities.
+- Enhancing resilience in rural Washington; improving the quality of life for people of color and low-income communities and ensuring highly impacted communities and communities of color equitably benefit from the transition to clean energy; - Growing and diversifying Washington's economy, increasing the prevalence of good, familysustaining jobs by expanding access to education and training for workers; - Improving health outcomes with more deliberative siting processes, upgrades to aging housing stock and cleaner transit options; and - Improving the comfort of homes, growing neighborhood businesses and ensuring basic necessities are accessible and affordable to more Washingtonians, including those without an automobile or living in our most remote communities.

 The strategy is organized by broad sectors of the state's economy, where similar technological and policy issues are present.
 It includes dozens of individual recommendations for action by policy makers, government agencies, utilities, the private sector and individual households.
-Please see the Key Actions List on page 19.
+At a high level, the priority near-term recommendations are: